Mizu by Sankyodai - Best Affordable Omakase in Bangkok!

 Some people may be afraid to try Uni but I want to encourage you as good quality Uni is one of the best things in the world :)

 Hard to find good quality Uni, even at more expensive establishments they are hard to get right.
 Usually the Uni you get often tastes harsh, briny and “ocean-y”.
-The texture being sort of firm and and not quite so melt in your mouth.
+The texture being sort of firm and not quite so melt in your mouth.

-Mizu’s offering here, is what I would describe as my first “real” taste of good Uni.
+Mizu by Sankyodai here, is what I would describe as my first “real” taste of good Uni.
 There is not a single note of ocean-y brine anywhere in this bite, and the texture is like whipped butter, milky and creamy.
 It doesn't just melt, it disintegrates.

 Course 5: Flavourful Saba (Mackerel) Nigiri Sushi